phpMv/ubiquity/docs/extra/async.rst

    	\controllers\IndexController::warmup();
    	\controllers\FooController::warmup();
    });

+The warmUpControllers method:
+- instantiates the controllers
+- performs dependency injection
+- prepares the call of the initialize and finalize methods (initialization of call constants)

 At the start of each Worker, the **warmup** method of the controllers can for example initialize prepared DAO queries: